txt/se25/docs/hw1.md

 2. Create a repo in that organization.
 Make it public.

 3. Find the big green  `CODE` button.
-Create a new workshop on the main.
+Create a new workspace on the main.

 4. **Check you have the latest Python (3.13)**